 I could devour this dish after the braising step alone.
 The reduced sauce is so subtly sweet, aromatic, and flavorful that I could not contain myself from sampling spoonful after spoonful prior to grilling.
 Yet placing the chicken pieces on the grill adds a layer of charbroiled essence that was a definitive crowd pleaser.
 I searched multiple markets for candlenuts but, ultimately, I had to substitute ½ cup of roasted macadamia nuts instead.
 Regardless, grilled or just braised, this Javanese Grilled Chicken is delicious. —viblanco

 For the spice paste:

 inch fresh turmeric

 1 1/2 teaspoons

 coriander seeds, dry roasted

 For the chicken:

-tamarind water (obtained by mixing 1/2 tbsp tamarind paste and 1/4 cup warm water)
+tamarind water (obtained by mixing 1/2 tablespoon tamarind paste and 1/4 cup warm water)

-To braise the chicken: Heat the vegetable oil in a large pot or dutch oven over medium heat.
+To braise the chicken: Heat the vegetable oil in a large pot or Dutch oven over medium heat.
 When oil starts to shimmer, add the spice paste and lemongrass.
-Cook until aromatic, around 2 to 3 minutes.
+Cook until fragrant, 2 to 3 minutes.
 Add the chicken pieces and the rest of the ingredients into the pot.
 Mix well.
 Bring to a boil and then immediately turn the heat to low.
 Maintain a very gentle simmer until almost all of the liquid has been absorbed by the chicken and you are left with a thick sauce.
 This process can take up to 3 hours (sorry!).
-It will make very tender, falling-off-the-bone chicken pieces, so do not disturb the chicken at all during this process -- you want them to stay intact.
+It will make very tender, falling-off-the-bone chicken pieces, so do not disturb the chicken at all during this process; you want them to stay intact.
 When the liquid has reached a thick consistency, immediately remove chicken from heat.